Code-Institute-Submissions/shake-n-stir/README.md

 ## Overview

-A website for people who wish to discover, create and share their favorite cocktail recipes with others.
+A website for people who wish to discover, create and share their favorite cocktail recipes.

 The website features a register and login form, to allow users to create their profile.
 Once a user has created their profile, they can create, edit and delete their cocktail recipes.
 The website also features a landing page, a cocktail collection page, as well as individual cocktail pages.
 The main goal of this website is to promote the art and joy of making cocktails, while also allowing others to discover unknown cocktail recipes.

 The website is built with CRUD functionality and maintains responsiveness across all main devices; desktop, tablet, and mobile.